IN CHAD’S DRY SEASON, THE WATERS

 VERITABLE NOAH’S ARK OF ANIMALS

 Renowned safari guide Michael Lorentz has been immersing guests in the wildlife lore of Africa for 26 years.
-He is always in search of the authentic experience and he has taken this to new levels in Chad’s Zakouma National Park, a place he now ranks as his favourite destination.
+He is always in search of authentic experiences and he has taken this to new levels in Chad’s Zakouma National Park, a place he now ranks as his favourite destination.

-A great deal of Africa’s safari operators cater for the luxury market, but as Lorentz points out, ‘To truly appreciate the wonder of wilderness, one needs the luxury of just “being”.
-It is a surprisingly rare luxury in today’s over regulated safari world, and therefore all the more special when indulged.
-Sitting for hours at the waterholes of Zakouma, as a Noah’s Ark of animals and birds came to drink and socialise, fulfilled a life time of longing for being a part of a natural whole.’
+Many of Africa’s safari operators cater for the luxury market, but as Lorentz points out, ‘To truly appreciate the wonder of the wilderness, one needs the luxury of just “being”.
+It is a surprisingly rare luxury in today’s over-regulated safari world, and therefore all the more special when indulged.
+Sitting for hours at the waterholes of Zakouma, as a Noah’s Ark of animals and birds came to drink and socialise, fulfilled a lifetime of longing for being a part of a natural whole.’
 And so we bring you a few images of that ark, taken by Michael down by the waterside of Zakouma.

 Nothing stops these white-faced whistling ducks and Defassa waterbuck from getting a drink, not even the obvious threat of crocodiles. ©Michael Lorentz